 |The lawcows confront a pair of bank robbers.|

 Maintaining law and order on the Mesa were the C.O.W.-Boys: Marshal Moo Montana (Pat Fraley), deputy The Dakota Dude (Jim Cummings) and The Cowlorado Kid (Jeff Bennett).
-Moo was the unwavering leader of the lawcows, who had a strong sense of duty and lived by the Code of the West (incidentally what the C.O.W. in the title stood for), which he seemed to make up on the fly during a given situation.
-Moo's usual battle cry was "Let's rodeo!"
+Moo was the unwavering leader of the lawcows, who had a strong sense of duty and lived by the Code of the West (incidentally what the “C.O.W.” in the title stood for), which he seemed to make up on the fly during a given situation.
+Moo’s usual battle cry was “Let’s rodeo!”
 Dakota was a bull of few words who was superhumanly strong, able to lift giant boulders and pull a sinking riverboat out of the water by himself (of course, his strength varied by episode).
 Cowlorado was the youngest and rashest of the bunch.
 A master with a lasso, he was desperate to earn his deputy star and often tried to prove himself to Moo, which often led him into deep trouble.
-Their primary transportation was their horses: Cyclone, Rebel and Jezebel, respectively.
+Their primary transportation were their horses: Cyclone, Rebel and Jezebel, respectively.
 That’s right—humanoid bovines riding horses.

 |Cowlamity Kate wrangles a desperado outside of The Tumbleweed.|

 Decent citizens of Cow Town included Miss Lily Bovine (Charity James), who owned and ran the local saloon, The Tumbleweed (whose building was shaped as a beer mug).
 She was Moo’s primary love interest, but often found herself taking a backseat to his first love: the law.
 Cowlamity Kate Cudster (Kay Lenz) was a tomboy rancher who owned and ran the Golden Cud Mine.
 She could give Cowlorado a run for his money with a lasso and had a relationship with Dakota.
 Cody Calf, nicknamed “Calf-Pint” by Moo, was a young boy who lived and worked at The Tumbleweed.
 He idolized Moo and often tried to help the lawcows, but usually wound up in trouble.
-Also featured were Indian buffalo J.R.
-(Michael Horse), a scientific inventor, and blacksmith Buffalo Bull who occasionally helped the lawcows.
+Also featured were scientific inventor Indian buffalo J.R.
+(Michael Horse) and blacksmith Buffalo Bull (Bennett), who occasionally helped the lawcows.

 |Mayor Bulloney plots with Sheriff Terrorbull.|